daajoe/mccompetition.org/2020/about.md

 ## Projected Model Counting (pmc)
-- Given: a Boolean formula F and a set P of projection atoms;
+- Given: a Boolean formula F and a set P of projection variables;
 - Task: output the number of models of F that are different when models are restricted to the variables that occur in P.